tylerneylon/dbgcheck/readme.md

 This function begins a `sync_block` with the given `name`.
-If `dbgcheck__start_sync_block` is called on `name` again before `dbgcheck__start_end_block` is called on `name`, then this is an error condition noticed by `dbgcheck`.
+If `dbgcheck__start_sync_block` is called on `name` again before `dbgcheck__end_sync_block` is called on `name`, then this is an error condition noticed by `dbgcheck`.

-The `name` is expected to be a string literal as a pointer to it is held indefinitely.
+The `name` is expected to be a string literal, as a pointer to it is held indefinitely.
-It is recommended that both the start and end of a `sync_block` live in the same function, although this block may call other functions.
+It is recommended that both the start and end of a `sync_block` live in the same function, although this block may call other functions; otherwise it is harder to reason about the correctness of the code.

 #### ❑ `void dbgcheck__end_sync_block(const char *name)`

 This function marks the end of a concurrency-avoiding code block begun by `dbgcheck__start_sync_block`.

-The `name` is expected to be a string literal as a pointer to it is held indefinitely.
+The `name` is expected to be a string literal, as a pointer to it is held indefinitely.
-It is recommended that both the start and end of a `sync_block` live in the same function, although this block may call other functions.
+It is recommended that both the start and end of a `sync_block` live in the same function, although this block may call other functions; otherwise it is harder to reason about the correctness of the code.

 #### ❑ `void dbgcheck__in_sync_block(const char *name)`